 4. Pink Muhly is a fall showstopper for the garden

 Having different seasonal interest is a recipe for a beautiful garden.
-Pair this grass with other fall bloomers like these Texas natives:
+Pink Muhly looks great interspersed in cottage gardens along with early and late fall flowering plants like these Texas natives:

 - Fall Aster

 5. It creates a striking contrast with other garden plants

 Pink Muhly is also a good choice for rock gardens to add some fine texture.
 Pair this soft and airy grass next to plants with sharp edges such as palms and agaves.

 For a major statement, try planting Gulf Muhly in mass plantings.
 It is especially pretty when backlit by the setting sun.